 There are two different times you can take a train out to the park from Bangkok.
-From the Thonburi Train Station, the first train leaves at 7:50 am and arrives at 10:25 am.
-The second leaves at 1:55 pm and arrives at 4:24 pm.
+From the Thonburi Train Station, the first train leaves at 7:50 AM and arrives at 10:25 AM.
+The second leaves at 1:55 AM and arrives at 4:24 AM.
 You'll want to take the first one because the second one arrives when the park is closing.

-Keep in mind that times and fares are always changing so check it out for yourself before you leave!
+(Keep in mind that times and fares are always changing so check it out for yourself before you leave).

 BKS public buses (line 81) leaves from the Bangkok southern bus terminal (Sai Tai Taling Chan) and you can either get first class tickets or second class tickets.

 The second class tickets (new route) leave every 20 minutes and cost 95 Baht.

 Again, always check times and prices as they do vary!

-I always recommend taking an Uber in Thailand over a taxi because taxi's are just not always trustworthy.
+I always recommend taking an Uber in Thailand over a taxi because taxis are just not always trustworthy.
 Keep in mind that while an Uber/taxi will be the faster and easiest option (they'll pick you up/drop you off) right at your door way, it will also be way more expensive.
 I'd only recommend this option if you have a large group to split the fare between.